Flagship Product XEYAR Patent Pending · US & CA Sister company of XEYAR Ltd.

 A battery-buffered EV charger includes an on-site energy storage system that sits between the electrical grid and the chargers.
 Instead of pulling all the power directly from the grid (which would require a much larger electrical service), the system stores energy in a battery and releases it when EVs are charging.

 This is fundamentally different from a conventional charger because it lets you deliver high charging power on a small grid connection.
 A regular 240 kW DC fast charger needs a 240 kW grid connection.
-Our XEYAR-buffered SPHINX240-B121N-4C cluster delivers 4 × 240 kW from a 100 A standard service — because the battery handles the peaks and the grid trickle-charges the battery between sessions.
+A battery-buffered SPHINX 240 cluster delivers 240 kW per port from a 100 A standard service, because the battery handles the peaks and the grid trickle-charges the battery between sessions.

 Do I really not need a utility transformer upgrade?